google/WebFundamentals/src/content/en/tools/workbox/guides/advanced-recipes.md

 and detects when a new service worker has become installed and is waiting to activate.

-When a waiting service worker is found we set up a message listener on `navigator.serviceWorker` so we know when to reload the window.
-When the user clicks on the UI to refresh the page, we post a message to the new service worker telling it to force an activation.
-After this a message is posted to all windows telling them to reload.
+When a waiting service worker is found we set up a 'controllerchange' listener on `navigator.serviceWorker` so we know when to reload the window.
+When the user clicks on the UI to refresh the page, we post a message to the new service worker telling it to `skipWaiting` meaning it'll start to activate.

 Note: This is one possible approach to refreshing the page on a new service worker.
 For a more thorough answer as well as an explanation of alternative